 3.3 Save Your Changes

-Save your changes by clicking on Save Changes once you have made the necessary changes to the file.
+Save your modifications by clicking Save Changes after making the necessary modifications to the file.

-Caution: Please be careful while making any major or minor changes to your website via robots.txt.
+Caution: Please exercise caution when making any major or minor changes to your website via robots.txt.
 While these changes can improve your search traffic, they can also do more harm than good if you are not careful.

 Now that we’re aware of how to edit the robots.txt with Rank Math, let us dive into the rules that you can add to your robots.txt file.

-A rule (or a directive) in robots.txt is simply an instruction to the crawler on what pages to be indexed.
-It is a simple way of telling, ‘Hey crawler, you should be crawling these pages, but not the pages from those directives‘ and so.
+A rule (or a directive) in robots.txt is simply an instruction to the crawler on which pages to index.
+It is a simple way of telling, ‘Hey crawler, you should be crawling these pages, but not the pages from those directives, ‘ and so on.

 When it comes to adding rules to your robots.txt file, there are some general guidelines you should be following: